kit-dbis/Impact-Aggregation-Clustering/README.md

 This repository contains the code to reproduce the experiments and analyses of the paper

-> Holger Trittenbach, Jakob Bach, Klemens Böhm, "Understanding the Effects of Energy-Data Aggregation on Clustering Quality"
+> Holger Trittenbach, Jakob Bach, Klemens Böhm, "Understanding the Effects of Temporal Energy-Data Aggregation on Clustering Quality"

 For more information on our research project, see the companion website: https://www.ipd.kit.edu/clustagg/.